jeffreykegler/old_kollos/notes/design/precedenced.md

 We now can deal with the RHS alternatives in the work list.
 Let `curr` be the precedence of the RHS alternative.
-If a RHS alternative has left association, the default, we rewrite the RHS, replacing all occurrences of `exp`.
+If a RHS alternative has left association (the default) we rewrite the RHS, replacing all occurrences of `exp`.
 We replace the leftmost occurrence of `exp` with `exp[curr]`, and the others with `exp[tighter(curr)]`.